-After being scammed twice, please note I have no equipment whatever for sale or wanted.
+After being scammed twice, please note I have no equipment whatever for sale or wanted (actually, plenty wanted but not through the classified).

 I just installed an ICOM IC-7200 with a single USB cable interface to HRD/DM780 6.1.4 so I'm no longer using the older remote operation setup described below.
 However, I'll leave it in place since it reflects a good, basic approach to remote operation.